 Industrial activities outside the building

-There must be no industrial activities, storage or depositing of any goods or maintenance to any machinery conducted external to the building.

-Condition reason: To protect the amenity of the surrounding environment.
+Waste bins must be stored in designated garbage/ trade refuse areas, which must be kept tidy at all times.
+Waste and waste bins must not be stored or allowed to overflow in parking or landscaping areas.

 Operating hours

-During ongoing use of the premises, the hours of operation of the light industrial, warehouse and distribution, industrial retail outlet, and commercial uses (excluding the café) are restricted to:
+During ongoing use of the premises, the hours of operation of the light industrial, warehouse and distribution, industrial retail outlet, and commercial uses (excluding the café) are restricted to 24 hours, 7 days per week.

-Monday 12pm to 12pm

-Tuesday 12pm to 12pm

-Wednesday 12pm to 12pm

-Thursday 12pm to 12pm

-Friday 12pm to 12pm

-Saturday 12pm to 12pm

-Sunday 12pm to 12pm

 Easements